betodealmeida/robida.net/README.md

 - render responses (https://indieweb.org/responses), and return in feed
     - do more work to populate a summary, specially for websites without an h-entry

-- private/unlisted/public and draft/published
-    - create untrusted webmentions as private/draft
-    - remove content coumn from incoming_webmentions and outgoing_webmentions

 - store logins in a table
-- UI for seeing applications and revoking access
+- UI for seeing applications and revoking/extending access

-- webmention moderation (simply make it a draft)
 - replies to places that don't receive webmentions?

 - on auth.html, ask for confirmation on giving refresh token and the expiration time of the access token
+    - need this for indiepass, which doesn't refresh the token!

 /bookmarklet blueprint
-- Gives Bookmarklets pre-filled if logged in
+- Gives Bookmarklets pre-filled
 - Used for like/bookmark/repost/reply/song

 - ask for scope when using indieauth